 We have over 150 species of tree on campus, not counting the 240 species and varieties of Flowering Cherry!
 Amongst them are many of our common native species as well as some more unusual ones.
 So, if you can't tell a Beech from a Birch or just want to know a bit more about them then read on!

 Origin: This familiar and stately tree was unknown to botanists until around 1596 when it was discovered growing on mountain slopes in the area where the borders of Greece, Albania and the former Yugoslavia meet.
 It was introduced to the UK in 1616.
 Allowed to grow freely it forms a magnificent tree and it is not surprising that it is widely planted in parks, large gardens, churchyards and village greens.

-Bud: the large bud sticky bud, illustrated opposite, is characteristic in the late winter months as is the crescent-shaped leaf scar also shown on this picture.
+Bud: the large bud sticky bud, illustrated above, is characteristic in the late winter months as is the crescent-shaped leaf scar also shown on this picture.

 Leaf: the digitate (hand-like) leaves are bright fresh green at first, becoming darker later.
 In autumn the turn yellow and gold, occasionally red.
 They have 5 to 7 leaflets radiating from a stout yellow stalk or petiole.

 Some trees are known to be over 300 years old but many of about 100 years old begin to shed branches as the wood is quite weak.
 In fact, heavy rains in summer can cause branches to break off so it's not a good idea to shelter under one!